mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 As a 'large, heterogeneous collection of interconnected systems' {{?BCP95}} the Internet is often characterised as a 'network of networks'.
 As such, networks relate as peers who agree to facilitate communication, rather than having a relationship of subservience to others' requirements or coercion by them.

-Of particular concern is intermediation in Internet protocols, because a third party in communication gains 'informational and positional advantages' {{INTERMEDIARY-INFLUENCE}}.
-That power can be used to observe behavior (the 'panopticon effect') and shape or even deny behaviour (the 'chokepoint effect') -- which can be used those parties (or the states that have authority over them) for coercive ends {{WEAPONIZED-INTERDEPENDENCE}}.
+Many Internet protocols allow a third party to be interposed into communication between two other parties -- by necessity, by happenstance, or at the option of one or both of the participants.
+This is often characterised as _intermediation_, and is often used to help provide a protocol's functions, and may be necessary for some of them.
+However, the 'informational and positional advantages' {{INTERMEDIARY-INFLUENCE}} gained can be used to observe behavior (the 'panopticon effect') and shape or even deny behaviour (the 'chokepoint effect') -- which can be used those parties (or the states that have authority over them) for coercive ends {{WEAPONIZED-INTERDEPENDENCE}}.

+As Internet protocols' first duty is to the end user {{?RFC8890}}, allowing such power to be concentrated into few hands is counter to the goals of the Internet.

-Additionally, centralisation's concentration of power into few hands has deleterious effects on the Internet itself, including:
+Additionally, concentration of power has deleterious effects on the Internet itself, including:

 * _Innovation_: Centralized protocols can preclude the possibility of 'permissionless innovation' -- the ability to deploy new, unforeseen applications without requiring coordination with parties other than those you are communicating with.